 A Facebook Business Page URL is also known as a vanity URL.

 The URL assigned to you when you first open your business page will look something like facebook.com/pages/yourbusiness/12#3?4412.

-The URL is an address that people will use to go directly to your business page.
+The URL is an address Facebook users will use to go directly to your business page.

-The objective is to come up with an easy-to-remember vanity URL so your fans can easily find you on Facebook.
+The objective is to create an easy-to-remember vanity URL so your fans can easily find you on Facebook.

 The internet is flooded with artists like you trying to build name recognition.

 The easier you can make it for your fans to remember your website domain name and social media page URLs.

-The last thing you want is your fans to discover a different artist because they could not remember your URL.
+The last thing you want is for your fans to discover a different artist because they cannot remember your URL.

 Watch the video below to learn how to change your vanity URL.

-The next step is to customize your cover photo to match your online brand.
+The next step is customizing your cover photo to match your online brand.

-Creating a brand is to make it easy for your fans to identify you on any platform they are using.
+Creating a brand makes it easy for your fans to identify you on any platform they use.

 Are you taking advantage of a Facebook clickable cover photo?

 A clickable cover photo allows you to create a call-to-action to direct your followers to take a specific action such as, “See my art gallery” or “Purchase prints.”

-Creating a strong call to action is another way you can start driving more people to your online gallery.
+Creating a solid call to action is another way you can start driving more people to your online gallery.

-To learn how to create a clickable cover photo, visit Clickable Facebook Cover Photo Drives Traffic.
+To create a clickable cover photo, visit Clickable Facebook Cover Photo Drives Traffic.

 You can also hire a freelancer to create your cover image.
 The best place for affordable, high-quality freelancers is Fiverr.